Hari31416/SavorScore/overview.md

       - Create/Read/Update/Delete restaurants (Name, Address, Cuisine Type).
     - **Dish CRUD:**
       - Create/Read/Update/Delete dishes (Name, Description, _can optionally link to a default restaurant if a dish is exclusive, but generally dishes are independent and linked via judgment_).
-    - **Dish Judgment CRUD:**
+    - **Dish Rating CRUD:**
-      - **Create:** Form to add a new dish judgment.
+      - **Create:** Form to add a new dish rating.
 This form will now allow you to **select an existing Restaurant** and **select an existing Dish** from dropdowns (or create new ones on the fly).
 Metrics, Date, Notes.
       - **Read:**
-        - List all judgments (filterable/sortable).
+        - List all ratings (filterable/sortable).
-        - Detailed view for a single judgment, showing linked restaurant and dish details.
+        - Detailed view for a single rating, showing linked restaurant and dish details.
         - Views to list all Restaurants, and all Dishes.
-      - **Update/Delete:** Edit/remove judgments.
+      - **Update/Delete:** Edit/remove ratings.

 2.  **Revised Database Schema Design (MongoDB):**